That Offer to Make You Debt-Free? It Can Make You -2- | MarketScreener

 Concern about credit score

 Ms. Ricchio called Simple Path Financial LLC, of Irvine, Calif., but was refused the 4.99% loan she had been pitched.
-Instead, she was offered a debt-settlement program, which she was told would cause only a "slight hit at first" to her credit rating.
+Instead, she said she was offered a debt-settlement program, which she was told would cause only a "slight hit at first" to her credit score.

 Ms. Ricchio, who had worked for a credit union where her father was chairman, said she didn't believe the claim.
 "I know this kind of program would actually cause serious damage to my credit score," Ms. Ricchio said.